 3.7.2 Hostelworld (Hostels.com and Hostelbookers.com)

-The reason why we list AirBnb here is simple: Here you can also find some hostels, although it is still not very common for a hostel to be listed here.
-For using AirBnb you need to register.
-In case you want to book a hostel, or any other accommodation with AirBnb you need to get verified and confirm your Identity.
+In case you want to book a hostel, or any other accommodation with AirBnb you need to get verified and confirm your identity.
 This involves scanning your passport and sending it to the Airbnb team to help ensure a safe and secure platform.

 When booking with Hostelsclub.com, you need to pay a non-refundable deposit of 10%.

 Update: Gomio no longer exists and the website is offline